 Large breed dogs tend to get osteoarthritis at an earlier age than small breed dogs.
 There are certain breeds with a higher likelihood of inheriting orthopedic abnormalities like hip dysplasia.
 These breeds include German Shepherds, Labrador Retrievers, Golden Retrievers, Rottweilers and Mastiffs.
 My friend over at WorldofDogz.com has a great article about hip dysplasia in German Shepherds but the advice applies to all breeds.

-Dogs with advanced arthritis of one or both hips or one or both knees are likely to have trouble walking and standing with their back legs.
+Dogs with advanced arthritis of one or both hips or one or both knees are likely to have trouble walking and sometimes can’t get up on their back legs without help.
 Pain leads to decreased activity, which leads to muscle atrophy and even more weakness.

 Dogs with arthritis may not show obvious signs of pain, but you can see they are painful by the way they stand, the way they walk and the way they have trouble getting up and down from a lying position.
 They tend to be very stiff-gaited when they first stand up after lying down for a while, but they become less stiff as they move around.
 You may hear “crackling” sounds when you manually manipulate an arthritic dog’s knee or hip.